 A proper Biblical view of science rightly finds itself in the early chapters of Genesis, but not necessarily the way one might think!
-One can glean much by delving into the verses of creation.
-But more direct roots of the interaction of humanity and science are found in the story of the Garden of Eden and the fall of Adam and Eve.
+An often overlooked passage presenting the roots of the intersection of humanity and science find is found in the story of the Garden of Eden and the fall of Adam and Eve.